 for Managing Vegetation Near Power Lines.
-Location and design of gas Reticulated or bottled gas is installed and COMPLIES - ACCEPTABLE SOLUTION GAS services will not lead to ignition of surrounding bushland or the fabric of buildings. maintained in accordance with AS/NZS 1596:2014 and the requirements of relevant authorities, and metal piping is used. • All fixed gas cylinders are kept clear of all flammable materials to a distance of 10m and shielded on the hazard side. • Connections to and from gas cylinders are metal. • Polymer-sheathed flexible gas supply lines are not used; and • Above-ground gas service pipes are metal, including and up to any outlets The proposed layout provides ample opportunity for future residential development to comply with gas acceptable solutions.
-LANDSCAPING Landscaping is designed and managed to minimise flame contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions.
-Landscaping is in accordance with Appendix 4; and Fencing is constructed in accordance with section 7.6.
-MADE CONDITION OF CONSENT Landscaping plan required for Fencing for lot boundary fencing within Lots 306 to 311, and 401 to 4 shall be non-combustible.
-Open spaces within lots 141 and 312: Roadside vegetation.
+GAS Location and design of gas services will not lead to ignition of surrounding bushland or the fabric of buildings.
+Lines.
+Reticulated or bottled gas is installed and maintained in accordance with AS/NZS 1596:2014 and the requirements of relevant authorities, and metal piping is used.
+All fixed gas cylinders are kept clear of all flammable materials to a distance of 10m and shielded on the hazard side.
+Connections to and from gas cylinders are metal.
+Polymer-sheathed flexible gas supply lines are not used; and Above-ground gas service pipes are metal, including and up to any outlets COMPLIES - ACCEPTABLE SOLUTION The proposed layout provides ample opportunity for future residential development to comply with gas acceptable solutions.
+LANDSCAPIN Landscaping is designed and managed to minimise flame contact and radiant heat to buildings, and the potential for wind-driven embers to cause ignitions Landscaping is in accordance with Appendix 4; and Fencing is constructed in accordance with section 7.6.
+COMPLIES - ACCEPTABLE SOLUTION Future APZ surrounding future class1a development can comply with APZ requirements.
 ACCESS (GENERAL REQUIREMENTS) Firefighting vehicles are provided with safe, all-weather access to structures.
 Property access roads are two-wheel drive, all-weather roads.
 Perimeter roads are provided for residential subdivisions of three or more allotments.
 Subdivisions of three or more allotments have more than one access in and out of the development.
 Traffic management devices are constructed to not prohibit access by emergency services vehicles.
 Maximum grades for sealed roads do not exceed 15 degrees and an average grade of not more than 10 degrees or other gradient specified by road design standards, whichever is the lesser gradient.
 All roads are through roads.
-Dead end roads are not recommended, but if unavoidable, are not more than 200 metres in NON-COMPLIANT- ACCEPTABLE SOLUTION The proposed layout does not satisfy the requirement that subdivisions of three or more allotments have more than one access in and out of the development.
-As the northern future residential development has not been constructed or approved.
+Dead end roads are not recommended, but if unavoidable, are not more than 200 metres in length, incorporate a minimum 12 metres outer COMPLIES - ACCEPTABLE SOLUTION The site layout plans provided by Peasley Consulting Survey in Appendix 1, page 26 illustrate the proposed subdivision.
+No building works are proposed.

-The capacity of access roads is adequate for firefighting vehicles length, incorporate a minimum 12 metres outer radius turning circle, and are clearly sign posted as a dead end; • Where kerb and guttering is provided on perimeter roads, roll top kerbing should be used to the hazard side of the road. • Where access/egress can only be achieved through forest, woodland and heath vegetation, secondary access shall be provided to an alternate point on the existing public road system; and • One way only public access roads are no less than 3.5 metres wide and have designated parking bays with hydrants located outside of these areas to ensure accessibility to reticulated water for fire suppression. • The capacity of road surfaces and any bridges/ causeways is sufficient to carry fully loaded firefighting vehicles (up to 23 tonnes); bridges and causeways are to clearly indicate load rating.
-MADE CONDITION OF CONSENT • The capacity of road surfaces and any bridges/ causeways is sufficient to carry fully loaded firefighting vehicles (up to 23 tonnes); bridges and causeways are to clearly indicate load rating.
-There is appropriate access to water supply Hydrants are located outside of parking reserves and road carriageways to ensure accessibility to reticulated water for fire suppression.
-Hydrants are provided in accordance with the relevant clauses of AS 2419.1:2021 - Fire hydrant installations System design, installation and commissioning; and There is suitable access for a Category 1 fire appliance to within 4m of the static water supply where no reticulated supply is available.
-MADE CONDITION OF CONSENT Hydrants are located outside of parking reserves and road carriageways to ensure accessibility to reticulated water for fire suppression.
-Hydrants are provided in accordance with the relevant clauses of AS 2419.1:2021 - Fire hydrant installations System design, installation and commissioning;
+radius turning circle, and are clearly sign posted as a dead end; Where kerb and guttering is provided on perimeter roads, roll top kerbing should be used to the hazard side of the road.
+Where access/egress can only be achieved through forest, woodland and heath vegetation, secondary access shall be provided to an alternate point on the existing public road system; and One way only public access roads are no less than 3.5 metres wide and have designated parking bays with hydrants located outside of these areas to ensure accessibility to reticulated water for fire suppression BE REL The capacity of access roads is • The capacity of road surfaces and any bridges/ COMPLIES - ACCEPTABLE SOLUTION adequate for firefighting vehicles causeways is sufficient to carry fully loaded firefighting vehicles (up to 23 tonnes); bridges and causeways are to clearly indicate load rating.
+The site layout plans provided by Peasley Consulting Survey in Appendix 1, page 26 illustrate the proposed subdivision.
+No building works are proposed.
+There is appropriate access to hydrants are located outside of parking reserves and COMPLIES - ACCEPTABLE SOLUTION water supply road carriageways to ensure accessibility to The site layout plans provided by Peasley Consulting Survey in reticulated water for fire suppression.
+Appendix 1, page 26 illustrate the proposed subdivision.
+Hydrants are provided in accordance with the relevant clauses of AS 2419.1:2021 - Fire hydrant installations System design, installation and commissioning; and There is suitable access for a Category 1 fire No building works are proposed. appliance to within 4m of the static water supply where no reticulated supply is available.